-Rid’s work covers a broad spectrum of security questions.
-“Attributing Cyber Attacks,” a research article, is designed to explain, guide, and improve the identification of network breaches (Journal of Strategic Studies 2015).
-His most recent book, Cyber War Will Not Take Place (Oxford University Press/Hurst 2013), analyses political computer network intrusions.
-A Chinese translation is forthcoming in 2015 with the People’s Publishing House.
+Rid’s new book, Rise of the Machines (Norton), will be out in 2016, as Maschinendämmerung (Propyläen) in German.
+It tells the sweeping story of how cybernetics, a late-1940s theory of machines, came to incite anarchy and war half a century later.
+His recent research article, “Attributing Cyber Attacks,” was designed to explain, guide, and improve the identification of network breaches (Journal of Strategic Studies 2015).
+Rid’s book Cyber War Will Not Take Place (Oxford University Press/Hurst 2013) analysed political computer network intrusions; a Chinese translation is forthcoming with the People’s Publishing House.
 His text “Deterrence Beyond the State” (Contemporary Security Policy 2012) opened a fresh conceptual angle on the deterrence debate by exploring Israel’s experience with non-state militants.
 His articles appeared in major English, French, and German peer-reviewed journals as well as magazines and news outlets.

 Thomas lives in the Barbican in the City of London.